Oxford Middle School

 222 Bramlett Blvd

 Oxford, MS 38655

-We also have a Wednesday night prayer and worship service beginning August 23 in our building at 304 Heritage Drive.
-A catered meal ($5 per person, $15 max per family) is served at 5:15, followed by a service at 6PM.
+We also have a Wednesday night prayer and worship service in our office building at 1720A University Avenue at 5:30 PM.
+Light refreshments and snacks will be provided.
 This service involves singing, a brief devotional talk, and concludes with about twenty minutes of corporate prayer.
 Childcare is provided for little children.

 People who attend any church, and especially the churches in our area, often ask similar questions about worship.
 Here are some of our responses to these common questions:

 What is the preaching like?